Victorian post boxes

 They are among our most familiar items of street furniture; indeed there are more than 115,000 throughout the UK.
 Yet how many of us walk past a post box without considering how long it might have been there?

 Letter boxes have been a feature of our streets since the 1850s, when demand for postal services grew following the introduction of the Penny Post in 1840.
-The novelist Anthony Trollope is remembered as the Post Office official responsible for recommending the introduction of pillar boxes to allow easier posting of private letters.
-These were first installed on the Channel Islands in 1852, though were introduced to the mainland the following year.
+The novelist Anthony Trollope is remembered as the Post Office official responsible for recommending the introduction of pillar boxes to allow for easier posting of private letters.
+These were first installed on the Channel Islands in 1852, and were introduced to the mainland the following year.
 Wall boxes started to appear a few years later.
 Early boxes were green, but red had become the standard colour by 1879.

 Abingdon wall box (Conduit Road):